When we provide you with tips or advice for incubation that does not guarantee what your hatch rate will be.

 Growing Up: These are our suggestions

 *At about six weeks of age, most chicks have feathers but it’s best to wait until these standard sized chicks are eight weeks old or more before turning off the heat lamps completely.
 See the suggestions above for the lower wattage red reptile lights.

-*Bantams and smaller or slower developing breeds may need heat longer or higher protein feed for longer.
+*Bantams and smaller or slower developing breeds may need heat longer and higher protein feed for longer.
 We provide our bantam breeds with higher protein feed their entire lives and heat during the cold winter months.